 Any time a mass is present, it is critical for surgeons to know its status because this affects whether and how surgery may be conducted.
 Knowing whether or not a tumor is malignant directs the course of treatment and where a procedure is performed.
 The more information gathered the easier it is to diagnose a problem and determine the proper course of treatment.

 Why Choose DCL Pathology for Your FNA Procedure?

-DCL Pathology is one of the leading providers of fine needle aspiration and ultrasound guided biopsy.
+DCL Pathology is one of the leading providers of fine needle aspiration and ultrasound-guided biopsy.
 We care for all ages of patients in need of head and neck mass biopsies, from children to the elderly.

-The procedure is performed in a comfortable environment and results are given as quickly as available, so there is no fear in waiting and wondering.
+The procedure is performed in a comfortable environment and results are given as quickly as available, so there is no fear of waiting and wondering.
 If you have received a referral from your doctor or you are looking for more information about fine needle biopsy or aspiration, please contact us today.